-- No pupil will be given prescribed medication without the parent's written consent.
-This consent will also give details of the medication to be administered, including - · Name of child, class and date of birth - Name/type of medication - Dosage and timings - Method of administration - Time and frequency of administration - Other treatment - Special Precautions and possible side effects - Daytime phone number of parent and carer - · Name and Phone number of the child's GP - Agreed Review date to be initiated by the school's welfare support - A declaration to be read by the parent that asks them to confirm that the information provided is correct and which gives the school permission to administer medication.
-This statement also asks parents to inform the school of any changes. - · Parent's Signature, date and their name in Print - School will provide written consent for agreeing to administer the medication - Staff will complete and sign a record book each time they give medication to a pupil.
-In such circumstances, wherever possible, the dosage and administration will be witnessed by a second adult. - Staff who have had training will be able to administer medication.
+- No pupil will be given medication without the parent's written consent.
+This consent will also give details of the medication to be administered, including - Name of medication - Dose

+- Method of administration

+- Time and frequency of administration

+- Other treatment

+- Any side effects

+- School will provide written consent for agreeing to adminster the medication

+- Staff will complete and sign a record book each time they give medication to a pupil.
+In such circumstances, wherever possible, the dosage and administration will be witnessed by a second adult.

+- Staff who have had training will be able to administer medication.